 We did not give up and went on searching.
 On one of the many recycle fairs we have travelled to, we found the company that finally seemed to have the facilities to recycle the plastic of toys.
 After long initial negotiations we have found a way to collaborate with them for our ecoBirdy project.

-Our partner is a professional recycler located in the Netherlands, working with a process for the recycling whereby they sort, clean and grind plastics in order to meet the strict quality standards for giving these plastic pieces a new life.
+It is Van Werven, a Dutch company, working with a process for the recycling whereby they sort, clean and grind plastics in order to meet the strict quality standards for giving these plastic pieces a new life.
 At the very beginning of the recycling process, they do a lot of hand sorting combining a selection by man and by machines.
 This is what makes it possible for them to recycle the plastic of toys so that we can give them a new life as a clean and safe high quality product.
 A new life as ecoBirdy’s furniture.

 Designed for kids, it creates them their first own little spaces and also raises awareness from an early age about sustainability.
 This has been quite a journey, but it was all worth it.